 by Savannah Olsen

-When most people think of psychics they visualize red velvet curtains, crystal balls, head wraps, and children seeing & communicating with ghosts.
+When most people think of psychics, they visualize red velvet curtains, crystal balls, head wraps, and children seeing & communicating with ghosts.
 Somehow drama makes it more relevant.
 Would the tv show “Long Island Medium” be as successful if Theresa Caputo was softer spoken, with shorter nails, and milder hair?
-I can’t quite say for certain but there is always an association with psychic abilities and drama that go together.
-And so without lightening bolts and bold revelations many people think they don’t have any sixth sense at all.
+I can’t quite say for, but there is always an association with psychic abilities and drama that go together.
+And so without lightning bolts and bold revelations, many people think they don’t have any sixth sense at all.

 Being a compassionate and sensitive soul is draining.
-Oftentimes the struggle with anxiety, depression, or mood swings can be inability to handle the co-mingling of interconnectedness.
+Frequently the struggle with anxiety, depression, or mood swings can be an inability to handle the co-mingling of interconnectedness.
 You are feelings everyone’s stuff, not just your own.
 That can at times be dark and scary.

 The first key to your psychic salvation is going to be found by picking apart what is me and what is other.
 This requires you to get awfully familiar with your own emotional baggage and the finer nooks of your psyche.

 In most mystical traditions the Moon rules psychic energy and the deep unconscious.
 She is the divine feminine.
 She rules cycles, our oceans, our emotions and the ability to change abruptly.
 If you are a woman, you have probably noticed during your “moon time” (mensuration) that deep emotions are brought to the surface, stronger than normal, and enhance issues that you are not as bothered by outside of your time.
 The same energy is at work when the moon is full.
 It is why we use the word “lunatic” - it gets a little crazy.
 The moon brings forth the unconscious.